dhurlburtusa/shortcuts/rust/rust-notes.md

 ## Constants

 Constants in Rust are declared with the `const` keyword and the type of the value _must_ be annotated.
 Constants can be declared in any scope, including the global scope.
 Constants may only be set to a constant expression, not the results of a value that could only be computed at runtime.
 Rust's naming convention for constants is to use all uppercase with underscores between words.
+Constants are valid for the entire time a program runs, within the scope in which they were declared.

 ## Operations